fabianfrank-ai/LaplandUASexercises/README.md

-# LaplandUASexercises
+# Lapland UAS exercises
-Exercises for programming courses
+Exercises for beginner programming/coding lessons in order to be evaluated